Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

 - Demonstrating that our product is beneficial
 - Understanding the use cases where it is most and least applicable

-#### Assets

-The whole project repository is available on GitHub at: [https://github.com/Warwick-iGEM-2021/modelling](https://github.com/Warwick-iGEM-2021/modelling)

-The newest model version is also available: [Model V3](https://github.com/Warwick-iGEM-2021/modelling/blob/main/model_v3.py)

-A interactive toy simulator currently under development for the model is [hosted here](https://www.dcs.warwick.ac.uk/~u2006527/iGEM/model_v3_in.html), but is not fully tested, and may be subject to location change

 #### Model type